Program Summary - Spring 2021

 These journeys by rail will come to be some of your fondest memories.
 They will provide time for conversation with fellow travellers, sketching and journaling, napping, daydreaming and soaking up every bit of inspiration on your trip.

-You will be passing through some of the Europe’s most spectacular landscapes like the Pyrenees Mountains on the Spanish – French border, the coast and mountains of Portugal and the fruitful lands of the south of France.
+You will be passing through some of Europe’s most spectacular landscapes like the Pyrenees Mountains on the Spanish – French border, the coast and mountains of Portugal and the fruitful lands of the south of France.

 Train travel in Europe is also an excellent way to build your independence and confidence.
-With the support of your program leaders and your cohort you will learn how to navigate the railways of Europe and immerge a more confident and experienced traveller.
+With the support of your program leaders and your cohort you will learn how to navigate the railways of Europe and immerge a more confident traveller.

 Who is this Program for?